Link Search Menu Expand Document

 1. Install the latest stable rust toolchain using rustup

-2. Also install Visual Studio Community edition including the C/C++ module to prevent errors while compiling
+2. On Windows: also install Visual Studio Community edition including the C/C++ module to prevent errors while compiling on step 6 below.

 cargo build --release